MUCollective/multiverse/README.md

 analysis, researchers identify sets of defensible analysis choices (e.g., different ways of excluding outliers, different data transformations), implement them all, and then report the outcomes of all analyses resulting from all possible choice combinations.
+However, declaring several alternative analysis paths can be tricky, often requiring custom control flows such as nested for-loops and multiple if-else statements.
 The **goal** of `multiverse` is to allow users to create multiverse analyses in a concise and easily interpretable manner.

 Steegen et al. first put forth the concept of [multiverse analysis](https://journals.sagepub.com/doi/pdf/10.1177/1745691616658637);